atomisthq/docs/docs/tutorials/add-new-bot-command.md

-Lines 26--40 tell Atomist to call the StackOverflow REST API URL and, on success, use the `SendStackOverflowResults` response handler, defined starting on line 46.
-It simply formats the search results from the StackOverflow API call.
+Lines 26--40 tell Atomist to call the StackOverflow REST API URL and, on success, use the `SendStackOverflowResults` response handler, which starts on line 46.
+This response handler merely formats the search results from the StackOverflow API call for presentation as a Slack message.

 !!! tip ""
-    Please see the [Rug command handler user-guide][rugcmd] for more information.
+    Please see the [Rug command handler user guide][rugcmd] for more information.

 [rugcmd]: /user-guide/rug/command-handlers.md